mbabynames search ✿

 Braylon Anthony

-Braylon ("noble and strong") and Anthony ("priceless").
+Braylon ("strong, brave") and Anthony ("priceless").
 Two distinct meanings that create a name with range.
 Braylon ends on a nasal sound.
 Anthony's opening A avoids any muddiness.

 Braylon Benjamin